Perverse sheaves on infinite-dimensional stacks, and affine Springer theory: Placid -stacks

 (a) Set $y:=g(x)$ and $y_{\beta}:=\pr_{\beta}(y)\in Y_{\beta}$.
 Notice that both $\pr_{\al}:X\to X_{\al}$ and $Y\to Y_{\beta}$ are strongly pro-smooth, thus flat.
 Therefore the composition $X\to Y\to Y_{\beta}$ is flat, thus $\C{O}_{X,x}$ is faithfully flat both as an $\C{O}_{X_{\al},x_{\al}}$-algebra and an $\C{O}_{Y_{\beta},y_{\beta}}$-algebra.
 Therefore $\C{O}_{X_{\al},x_{\al}}$ is a flat $\C{O}_{Y_{\beta},y_{\beta}}$-algebra, thus $g_{\al,\beta}$ is flat at $x_{\al}$ (compare \cite[Tag 02JZ]{Sta}).

-(b) First we claim that since $X\to X_{\al}$ is strongly pro-smooth, its dualizing complex $L_{X/X_{\al}}$ (\cite[Tag 08UQ]{Sta}) is a flat module concentrated at degree zero.
+(b) First we claim that since $X\to X_{\al}$ is strongly pro-smooth, its cotangent complex $L_{X/X_{\al}}$ (\cite[Tag 08UQ]{Sta}) is a flat module concentrated in degree zero.
 Indeed, since cotangent complexes commute with filtered colimits (see \cite[Tag 08S9]{Sta}), we get $L_{X/X_{\al}}\simeq\colim_{\al'}\pr^*_{\al'}L_{X_{\al'}/X_{\al}}$.
-Since each $\pr_{\al'}$ is flat, and a filtered colimit of flat modules is flat, it suffices to show that each $L_{X_{\al'}/X_{\al}}$ is a flat module concentrated at degree zero.
+Since each $\pr_{\al'}$ is flat, and a filtered colimit of flat modules is flat, it suffices to show that each $L_{X_{\al'}/X_{\al}}$ is a flat module concentrated in degree zero.
 But this follows from the fact that $X_{\al'}\to X_{\al}$ is smooth (see \cite[Tag 08R4]{Sta}).